0ni3/PyDrive/README.md

 ## How to enable the Google Drive API

  - Use [this wizard](https://console.developers.google.com/start/api?id=drive) to create or select a project in the Google Developers Console and automatically turn on the API.
 Click **Continue**, then **Go to credentials**.
+ - To obtain credentials for your service account:
  - On the **Add credentials to your project** page, click the **Cancel** button.
  - At the top of the page, select the **OAuth consent screen** tab.
 Select an **Email address**, enter a **Product name** if not already set, and click the **Save** button.
  - Select the **Credentials** tab, click the **Create credentials** button and select **OAuth client ID**.